elysia-dev/pluto-legacy-web-prover/README.md

 4. in legacy-web-prover
    In the script that calls client Replace receiver-binance-id with the ID of the BINANCE account that issued the API. ex.
-   `cargo -p client -- --config ./fixture/client.origo_tcp_local_binance.json --log-level=INFO --from-binance-id 93260646 --receiver-binance-id 71035696 --currency USDT --amount 1`
+   `cargo run -p client -- --config ./fixture/client.origo_tcp_local_binance.json --log-level=INFO --from-binance-id 93260646 --receiver-binance-id 71035696 --currency USDT --amount 1`